sf-mud-turtles-2015/rails-online-shop-challenge-teachers-guide/README.md

 - Ajaxify the shopping cart
 - Removal of products from the shopping cart
 - Implement checkout functionality and integrate Stripe for payment processing
-- Image upload for the admin with carrierwave gem
+- Image upload for the admin with carrierwave gem or with heroku
 - Send a confirmation email for the order
-- Authentication with devise gem or omniauth gem
+- Authentication and authorization with devise gem or omniauth gem
 - Authorization with pundit gem